Staff Directory

 Pre-Kindergarten Class

-Ms. Shachar earned a Bachelor of Arts in Early Childhood Education from Trinity Washington University.
+Ms. Sankar earned a Bachelor of Arts in Psychology from The George Washington University.

 Kindergarten Class